in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

 Make sure you are using the correct browser version.
 You can update to your browser version by putting the driver filee into the root of the project.

+##Running Test Cases
+You can run test cases per each page object separately from each class in src\main\java\com\crm\qa\page or the whole suite through the test runner file located here: src\main\resources\testng.xml file.

+##Prerequisites:
-##Prerequisites: set up the account at https://classic.crmpro.com/index.html.
+If config file is not populated set up the account at https://classic.crmpro.com/index.html.
 Then populate your config.properties with your account values.
 Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.